 4.4.5 The CAB reserves the right to table an issue, refer an issue to WYPR station management, or add an issue to a future agenda for further discussion.

 4.6 Quorum.
 At all meetings of the CAB the presence in person of forty percent (40%) of the members, but in no event less than six (6) members, shall be necessary and sufficient to constitute a quorum, and the act of a majority of the members present shall be the act of the CAB.
-No proxy voting shall be allowed.
+Proxy voting, digitally or by other means, is permitted.

 4.7 Participation at Meetings.
 In order to remain in good standing, a member of the CAB must attend at least fifty percent (50%) of the regularly scheduled CAB meetings within any twelve (12) month period, unless excused at the discretion of the Chair for good cause.
 Any one or more members of the CAB may participate in a meeting of the CAB or committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting.

 4.8 Recording Secretary and Minutes.
 The Chair shall appoint from the members of the CAB a recording secretary who shall be responsible for taking minutes of each CAB meeting and who shall promptly transmit a copy of such minutes to the CAB Coordinator for retention in the public files of WYPR that are required to be maintained pursuant to the Public Broadcasting Act of 1967.

 COMMITTEES AND TASK FORCES